ThibautGery/docker-logging-example/article.md

  * The first step define how to capture the data, here on port 8888 using HTTP.
  * The second step define how the output the data, here print it on stdout.

-You can configure capture and parse different stream of data, and tags help you to identify the data in the system.
+You can capture and parse different stream of data, and tags help you to identify the data in the system.
 In the previous example the tag is specified after match `app.access`.
 Each data is tagged with a string and that way we can apply different steps to different kind of data.

-For example running `curl http://this.host:8888/myapp.access?json={"event":"data"}` will output `{"event":"data"}``to stdout
+For example running `curl http://localhost:8888/myapp.access?json={"event":"data"}` will output `{"event":"data"}``to stdout

+Each steps is a plugin.
+There is more than 150 plugins divided in 6 categories.
-It has multiple kind of plugins but the most important are:
+The most important ones are:

  * [Input plugins](http://docs.fluentd.org/articles/input-plugin-overview)
  to accept and parse data